jaredblumer/happeni/README.md

 The following tasks are yet to be completed:

-- **Custom Devise Login and Sign-Up** Utilize [Tailblocks](https://tailblocks.cc/) form templates and update Devise sign-up and login forms.
+- **Custom Devise Login and Sign-Up:** Utilize [Tailblocks](https://tailblocks.cc/) form templates and update Devise sign-up and login forms.
-- **Style "My Events", "Past Events", and "New Event" Pages** Utilize Tailblocks cards and forms on events pages.
+- **Style "My Events", "Past Events", and "New Event" Pages:** Utilize Tailblocks cards and forms on events pages.
-- **Add Footer** Add a footer to the application.
+- **Add Footer:** Add a footer to the application.
-- **Create Daily Reminder Email** Build daily reminder email listing upcoming future events and the number of days until the events arrive.
+- **Create Daily Reminder Email:** Build daily reminder email listing upcoming future events and the number of days until the events arrive.
-- **Build Forgot Password Email** Utilize Devise to create a Forgot Password email.
+- **Build Forgot Password Email:** Utilize Devise to create a Forgot Password email.
-- **Write Tests** Utilize Capybara and RSpec to write tests.
+- **Write Tests:** Utilize Capybara and RSpec to write tests.
-- **Deploy Application** Deploy the application to Heroku.
+- **Deploy Application:** Deploy the application to Heroku.

 ## Running the Application